jkeefe/newmark-design-development/THE_NOTES.md

 [The Syllabus](./README.md) | [The Fine Print](./THE_FINE_PRINT.html) | [The Notes](./THE_NOTES.html)

-**[UNDER CONSTRUCTION!
-SUBJECT TO CHANGE!
-This page is currently being modified for the Fall 2019 term.]**

 # The Notes

 Here's where you'll find resources, code, links, and notes for every class.
-Materials are updated here generally at least one day before each class.
+Materials are added here generally at least one day before each class, but can change and get updated up until class time.

 <a name="class1"></a>